 Cast aluminum cookware, epitomized by Magnalite, distributes heat about as well as cast iron, and is equally durable.
 Though not cheap, it requires minimal maintenance, and will keep its looks and performance forever.

 Like cast iron and carbon (non-stainless) steel, aluminum can sometimes react with acids and discolor foods.
 Anodized aluminum, however, recognizable by its charcoal-gray interior, has been heat-treated to render it non-reactive.
 The best-know example is Caphalon.
 Thought not cast, it’s stamped from heavy-gauge aluminum, and is quite expensive.
-Anodized aluminum cookware is also available from Magnalite.
+Magnalite's fine cast-aluminum cookware is now available with anodized interiors.

 A rumor linking aluminum cookware to an increased incidence of Alzheimer’s Disease has been in circulation for more than forty years.
 But the quantity of this third-most abundant element on earth (after oxygen and silicon) entering our bodies through the use of cookware is insignificant compared to the levels of aluminum we ingest from leafy green vegetables, not to mention from prescription and non-prescription drugs, processed foods, underarm deodorants, and antacid tablets.